 Although all people that smoke are the target audience, males aged 18-44 and those on low income are the primary target audiences in Tasmania.

-The campaign will initially air statewide for 4-weeks in Tasmania from 21 May 2017.
+The campaign was originally launched in Tasmania in May 2017.
+This latest wave of campaign activity will air statewide for 4-weeks in Tasmania from 16 July 2017.

 An important part of a campaign is to ensure that those wanting to quit smoking know they have access to free information and advice by calling Quitline on 13 QUIT (13 7848).
 Quitline is a free confidential and non-judgmental service provided by people specifically trained in smoking cessation.